HarborCompliance/todo-interview-app/README.md

 - Given that I’m on the homepage,
 - I can see all the tasks in a table,
-- With four columns (name, description, status, username),
+- With five columns (name, description, status, username, action),
-- They are paginated with 10 records on each page,
+- And I can see the "edit" and "delete" links within the action column,
-- Each task has an "edit", and "delete" link
+- The tasks are paginated with 10 records on each page,

 *Story #3* - As an unauthenticated user, I can log in